jsonberry/learn-reactive/.github/ISSUE_TEMPLATE/new_resource.md

 ### Optional Attributes
 - title: Maybe something shorter than the original?
+- social: Author social media accounts like their twitter handle

 ### Summary
 [ Please write a brief summary of the resource ]